AlessandroMinali/rye/views/tutorial.md

     def call(env)
       dup._call(env)
     end
-Rum makes a [duplicate](http://ruby-doc.org/core-2.4.0/Object.html#method-i-dup) of itself to avoid carrying over instance variables and the like between requests.
+Rum makes a <a href="http://ruby-doc.org/core-2.4.0/Object.html#method-i-dup" target="_blank">duplicate</a> of itself to avoid carrying over instance variables and the like between requests.
 With a fresh and clean copy of the **Rum** object we continue processing the call:

     def _call(env)
       @env = env